Terms

 Call

-An option that gives the holder the right to buy the underlying futures contract.
+An option that gives the holder the right to buy the underlying

 Call date

-A date before maturity, specified at issuance, when the issuer of a bond may retire part of the bond for a specified call price.
+a bond may retire part of the bond for a specified call price.

 Call option